glouppe/info8010-deep-learning/lecture3.md

 class: middle

-If they were handled as normal "unstructured" vectors, large-dimension signal as sound samples or images would require of intractable size.
+If they were handled as normal "unstructured" vectors, high-dimensional signals such as sound samples or images would require models of intractable size.

 E.g., a linear layer taking $256\times 256$ RGB images as input and producing an image of same size would require
 $$(256 \times 256 \times 3)^2 \approx 3.87e+10$$